Syldel/nest-alcohol/README.md

 ## Description

-Whiskies server with NestJS and GraphQL connected to MongoDB.
+Alcohol server with NestJS and GraphQL connected to MongoDB.

 ## Project setup